 Membership to Arundel Loisirs includes access to these trails.
 The membership fee helps cover the costs incurred for the maintenance and upkeep of the trails.

-Those wishing to use the trails without joining the Arundel Loisirs are asked to pay 3$ a day.
-Memberships are available at the Arundel Provisions General Store located at 14 Village street.
+Those wishing to use the trails without joining the Arundel Loisirs are asked to pay per day.
+Memberships and tickets are available at the Arundel Provisions General Store located at 14 Village street.
 Children under 18 can ski for free.

 There is a trail map behind the Arundel United Church and another at Arundel Provisions General Store.

-A Day Camp is held (mid-June to mid-August) in Huberdeau.
-It is open to children aged between 5 and 12 years old.
+A Day Camp is held from July 2nd to August 17th, 2018 at the Camp des Débrouillards in Arundel.
+It is open to children aged between 6 and 12 years old.

 Culture: what is it?

 According to UNESCO, culture may now be regarded as the set of distinctive spiritual, material, intellectual and emotional features that characterize a society or social group.

 It encompasses, in addition to art and literature, lifestyles, fundamental rights of the human being, value systems, traditions and beliefs – and that culture gives man the ability to reflect on himself.